Jacob-Pickard/Quiz-App/README.md

+Log - 1/29/25
+    [X] Evened all topics out to 50 questions per.
+    [X] Tried to remove all duplicate questions
+    [X] Added a question counter for when you're in a quiz.

+Log - 1/28/25
+    [X] Added lots of questions!
+ChatGPT was not doing everything at once so other categories have more or less than others.
+        - agile has 40
+        - waterfall has 25
+        - scenario has 24
+    [X] - Factored out the questions into seperate files.

 Log - 1/27/25
     [X] Seperated the questions into their own JS file.
     [X] Added comments explaining the code throughout all files